livingincircuits/portfolio/content/projects/2024-10-10/index.md

 **Reflections**

-Research maturity: This project highlights what happens when a product lacks analytics instrumentation: teams risk building based on anecdotes.
-Establishing a quant prioritisation layer (MaxDiff) plus planned qual validation (interviews) is a pragmatic maturity step toward evidence-led roadmaps.
+This project highlighted what can happen when a product lacks analytics or observable data, teams risk building based on anecdotes.
+Establishing a quantitative prioritisation layer (MaxDiff) plus qualitative validation (interviews) is a pragmatic maturity step toward evidence-led roadmaps.